Titan Security Key

 The Titan Security Key is a FIDO-compliant security token developed by Google which contains the Titan M cryptoprocessor which is also developed by Google.
 It was first released on October 15, 2019.

 Features

 Depending on the features, the key costs $25-$35, but Google has provided them for free to high-risk users.
 It is considered a more secure form of multi-factor authentication to log in to first-party and third-party services and to enroll in Google's advanced protection program.
 In 2021, Google removed the Bluetooth model due to concerns about its security and reliability.

-In November 2023, Google announced a v2 model passkey with FIDO Authenticator Certification Level 1 support.
+In November 2023, Google announced a v2 model passkey with FIDO Authenticator Certification Level 1 support, introducing the K52T (USB-C/NFC) model.
+The K52T supports passwordless ecosystems by storing up to 250 unique passkeys directly on the device.

 Vulnerabilities

 The Bluetooth "T1" and "T2" models initially had a security bug that allowed anyone within 30 feet to make a clone of the key.
 The security firm NinjaLab has been able to extract the key using a side channel attack.
-In 2019, Google has put a bug bounty up to US$1.5 million on the Titan chip.
+In 2019, Google put a bug bounty up to US$1.5 million on the Titan chip.

 Newer versions and model numbers include: